Current Adoption Promotion

 Upcoming Events

-"Arm Your Pet" Free Dog Wellness Day" - Date/Time To Be Announced Later, Please Check Back for More Information
+"Arm Your Pet" Free Dog Wellness Day -

-- Animal Services will be offering free microchipping and vaccines (rabies vaccine, DAPP combination vaccine and Bordetella vaccine) to the dogs of Orange County residents.
+- Animal services will be offering free microchipping and vaccines (rabies vaccine,

 - Services are available on a first come, first served basis, while supplies last.